MaskSearch: Querying Image Masks at Scale

 In essence, $H(mask\_id, cx\_id, cy\_id, bin\_id)$ stores a cumulative sum of pixel counts, considering both spatial and pixel value dimensions.
-Storing cumulative sums offers greater efficiency compared to storing raw values, as it enables rapid evaluation of pixel counts within a specific range, in terms of both spatial and pixel value dimensions, by only performing simple arithmetic operations.
+Storing cumulative sums offers greater efficiency compared to storing raw values, as it enables rapid evaluation of pixel counts within a specific range, in terms of both spatial and pixel value dimensions, by only performing simple arithmetic operations without having to access all the bins within the desired pixel value range for all the cells in the desired spatial region.
 To illustrate this, we first introduce the concept of \textit{available regions}.